Wilson Brown (admiral): World War II

 After the attack on Pearl Harbor Brown, though not an aviator, was placed in command of Task Force 11 based around the aircraft carrier Lexington.
 There was no requirement that a task force commander built around one or more aircraft carriers be aviators and many were not.
-This force played a key role in the early U.S. carrier raids, including an aborted carrier strike against Rabaul in February 1942 and the dramatic Lae-Salamaua Raid across the Owen Stanley Mountains of New Guinea on 10 March 1942.
 Although Chief of Naval Operations Admiral Ernest King believed that Brown was "pretty good", his deteriorating health led King to have Pacific Fleet commander Chester W. Nimitz move him back to Pearl Harbor.
 Brown was appointed commander of the amphibious forces in the Pacific (ComPhibPac) on 10 April 1942, and command of TF 11 was given to Rear Admiral Aubrey W. Fitch.

 However, his time at this post was short as on 15 July 1942, Brown was appointed commander (as a rear admiral) of the 1st Naval District.

 Further White House role

 From 9 February 1943, Brown served as naval aide to President Franklin D. Roosevelt.
 Brown retired from the active list on 1 December 1944, with the rank of vice admiral, but remained as naval advisor to Roosevelt and his successor Harry S. Truman until the end of the war.

 Brown wrote a book which described his experiences in serving four presidents as naval aide.
 The book was entitled Four Presidents as I Saw Them.

 Brown died at the New Haven Naval Hospital, Connecticut, on 2 January 1957.

 Eleanor Roosevelt wrote the following upon hearing of Brown's death:

 "I was saddened to read in the paper of Vice Admiral Wilson Brown's death.
 He was with my husband for a long time and my husband was very fond of him.

 He retired in 1945 and lived in Waterford, Conn., where I had the pleasure of visiting Mrs. Brown and the Admiral some years ago.
 He certainly had an active and interesting career and was highly valued by everyone with whom he served.

 It must be a consolation when the evening of life draws near to look back on so many accomplishments, and I know Admiral Brown enjoyed his home in Waterford and was a valued member of that community.

 To preserve the love of family and friends, and the respect and admiration of those with whom one has worked, is to end a life of service in this world with flags flying and a sense of a complete life."